Shanza-30/Feature-Engineering-for-Pima-Diabetes-Dataset/README.md

 #  Feature Engineering for Model Gains

 ## Overview
-This project focuses on **feature engineering** to boost the performance of machine learning models on the **Pima Indians Diabetes dataset**.
+This project task 3 future xcel focuses on **feature engineering** to boost the performance of machine learning models on the **Pima Indians Diabetes dataset**.
 The goal is to create new synthetic features, retrain the model, and compare performance metrics before and after feature engineering.

 ## Dataset